A Poisson--Poincar\'e--Dulac for Poisson Connections: Non-resonance and the Poisson--Poincar e--Dulac normal form

-\begin{theorem}[Poisson--Poincar\'e--Dulac normal form (non-resonant case)] Let $p\in D\cap X^\circ$.
-Assume $\nabla^{\mathrm{Pois}}$ is Poisson-flat \eqref{eq:flat} and non-resonant at $p$ in the sense of \ref{def:nonres}.
-Then, after shrinking $U$ around $p$, there exists a holomorphic gauge $H\in \GL_e(\OO_U)$ such that
+\begin{theorem} Let $p\in D\cap X^\circ$, and work in an adapted Euler--Poisson chart as above.
+Assume that $\nabla^{\mathrm{Pois}}$ is Poisson-flat, that $\Theta$ has fixed Euler--Poisson principal part $\Theta_0=\sum_i A_i^\circ X_i$ in the sense of Definition~\ref{def:fixed-EP-principal-part}, and that the Euler--Poisson principal part is effectively PPD non-resonant at $p$ in the sense of Definition~\ref{def:nonres}.
+Then, after shrinking $U$ around $p$, there exists a holomorphic gauge $H\in\GL_e(\OO_U)$ such that